leticiatca/leticiatca/README.md

 🛠️ Still working to include all the projects and outputs here.
 Last updated 3/01/2025.

+## About Me
+🇧🇷🇺🇸 Brazilian located in Boston, MA
+🎓 Double Degree BS in International Business Management with a concentration in Marketing from Fundação Getulio Vargas (FGV EAESP) and Northeastern University (graduated May 2023)
+🎓 MS in Business Analytics from Northeastern University (graduated Dec.
+2024) ❄️ SnowPro® Certification: Adavnced Data Analyst
+👩🏻‍💻 2+ years experience working as a Data Scientist

 Connect with me:
 <div id="badges">
   <a href="https://www.linkedin.com/in/leticiatca/">